pierrebai/dak/any_op/Readme.md

 The full type selector can then be written as a variadic template by applying the converter to all types given as argument and declaring a `tuple` type named `selector_t` with the result.
-It uses both the functions argument type, `N_ARY`, and the extra selection types, `EXTRA_SELECTORS`, to create the full selector.
+It uses both the function argument types, `N_ARY`, and the extra selection types, `EXTRA_SELECTORS`, to create the full selector:

    ```C++
    template <class...
 EXTRA_SELECTORS>